Decline of Spain: Philip III

 Spanish territories in the time of Philip II.

-The decline that started at the tail end of Philip II's reign worsened under the reign of Philip III, who could not continue the very costly foreign policy of his predecessors due government finances that were not ample enough.
+The decline that started at the tail end of Philip II's reign worsened under the reign of Philip III, who could not continue the very costly foreign policy of his predecessors due to insufficient government finances.
 The revenues of the Spanish crown were not small, but the wars consumed that and much more.
 This economic precariousness was aggravated by the expulsion in 1609 of the Moriscos, the population descended from the Muslims that still remained in Spain.
 The Moriscos were the population principally responsible for the agricultural economy of Valencia, in the crown of Aragon, among other important economic sectors within Spain.

 The crown expelled the Moriscos from Spain due to suspicion and fear of the possibility of a new uprising that would coincide with a Berber or Ottoman Turkish invasion, marked by the precedent of the Rebellion of the Alpujarras, which had acquired enormous proportions before being put down.
 The Moriscos were detested by the Church, which doubted the sincerity of their conversion.
 Their expulsion was relatively negligible in the large imperial economy, but it still left large human capital holes at a local level.

 Wars continued consuming manpower and money for little benefit.
 Philip's main in the Dutch theater, the renowned military man Ambrogio Spinola, was forced to bankroll the warring effort off his own pocket and operate semi-autonomously.
 Different was Duke of Osuna, Viceroy of Sicily and Naples, who operated a lucrative Mediterranean privateering business resulting not only in revenue, but also tide-turning victories against the Ottoman Empire like that of Battle of Cape Gelidonya (1616).
-However, consistent neglection and opposition from the court prevented Osuna from establishing this system, which effectively disintegrate after he was recalled.
+However, consistent neglect and opposition from the court prevented Osuna from establishing this system, which effectively disintegrate after he was recalled.

 The monetary situation in Spain during Philip III's rule continued to be highly precarious, as the currency was devalued, aggravating long-term inflation.
 Growing political corruption only added to this negative economic situation, along with rampant absenteeism among officials in government administration, especially with regards to crucial tax-collection services.

 Philip III lacked the ruling capabilities of his father and grandfather.
 So he delegated many government functions to aristocrats in his confidence.
 The figure of the valido or favourite thus arose during his reign.
 However, these aristocrats were quite feeble in their governing capabilities.
 Both the Duke of Lerma, and his son and successor to the position, the Duke of Uceda, were revealed as mediocre governors, more worried about increasing their personal fortunes than in solving the serious economic and political problems facing the monarchy.
 This governmental incompetence made its mark from 1618 onward, as Spain became deeply embroiled in the Thirty Years' War, supporting the junior Austrian branch of the Hapsburgs in their fight against the Protestant polities within the Holy Roman Empire.